Bend, Texas: Geography

 Bend is located on Farm to Market Road 580 on the western leg of a horseshoe-shaped bend in the Colorado River, 14 mi southeast of San Saba in southeastern San Saba and western Lampasas Counties.
 It is also located 26 mi west of Lampasas and 95 mi northwest of Austin via U.S. Route 183.

 Education

 The first school in this community opened in 1872.
 The Little Bend school closed in the 1920s and the Bend school was consolidated with San Saba schools in 1960.
 The San Saba County portion of Bend is served by the San Saba Independent School District, while the Lampasas Independent School District serves Little Bend, the Lampasas County portion of the community.

 Transportation

 Farm to Market Road 580 crosses the Colorado River at Eagle Ford Crossing, connecting Bend with Little Bend.
 In 1884, a cable-line ferry was installed at Eagle Ford Crossing, and it was replaced by the Regency Bridge in 1902.
 The main road in Bend was paved in 1960.

-In popular culture

-Comedy western film My Little Chickadee had some scenes that took place in Bend.